gjpin/arch-linux/README.md

 - GPU: AMDGPU - only if CPU vendor is AMD (for now base script checks for CPU vendor.
 If it's AMD, then it'll also install required drivers for AMD GPU)
 - Tested under:
   - Dell XPS 7390
-  - Custom desktop build (AMD CPU and GPU)
+  - Custom desktop build (Ryzen 3700X and RX 5700XT)

 ### Partitions